...

 Overview ▾

 Package csv reads and writes comma-separated values (CSV) files.
-There are many kinds of CSV files; this package supports the format described in RFC 4180.
+There are many kinds of CSV files; this package supports the format described in RFC 4180, except that Writer uses LF instead of CRLF as newline character by default.

 A csv file contains zero or more records of one or more fields per record.
 Each record is separated by the newline character.
 The final record may optionally be followed by a newline character.